-- A Water Scarcity Classification requires increased communication on dry conditions; - A Drought Classification implements mandatory watering restrictions; - A Severe Drought Classification prohibits lawn watering, and - A Water Crisis Classification rations water supplies for essential uses.
+- During a Normal situation consumer awareness is maintained and realistic demand monitored; - A Water Alert requires increased communication on supply conditions; - A Drought Classification implements mandatory restrictions; - A Severe Drought Classification intensifies mandatory restrictions, and - A Water Crisis Classification could result in the rationing of water supplies for essential uses only.

 To activate a particular drought stage, City of Windhoek declares a drought stage and adopts an effective date for imposing applicable restrictions.
-Because the severity of a droughts (related to above description) involve mandatory restrictions, they are incorporated into the COW tariff and operating rules and become enforceable pursuant to the relevant COW Municipal Regulations and provisions in the COW water service agreements and water leases.
+Because the severity of a drought (related to above description) could involve mandatory restrictions, they are incorporated into the COW tariff and operating rules and become enforceable pursuant to the COW Municipal Regulations and provisions in the COW's water service agreements and water leases.